didi-project08/eascalpi/README.md

 //with async
 const data = await callApi('POST','URL',{
-  params: string, //dont passing this if you cannot use the params
+  params: string,     //do not include this property if you do not use it
-  body: object, //dont passing this if you cannot use the body
+  body: object,       //do not include this property if you do not use it
-  cType: string,  //dont passing this if you cannot use the contentType
+  cType: string,      //do not include this property if you do not use it
-  wToken: string, //dont passing this if you cannot use the withToken
+  wToken: string,     //do not include this property if you do not use it
-  csrfToken: string, //dont passing this if you cannot use the csrfToken })
+  csrfToken: string,  //do not include this property if you do not use it })

 console.log(data)